 - Tell your doctor if you are pregnant or think you may be pregnant.
 Another type of test may be recommended.

-- A conventional x-ray examination does not require any special preparation.
+- A conventional x-ray examination does not require any special preparation, other than possibly having to change into a hospital gown.

 - Some x-ray examinations involve the use of an iodinated contrast agent (a type of dye).
 This substance helps to improve the detail of the images or to make it possible to see body structures such as the bowel or blood vessels.
 The hospital x-ray department or private x-ray clinic will give you instructions on how to prepare for the test and what to expect.